vigetlabs/craft-profile/README.md

 # craft-profile [WIP]

+Have you found yourself working on a Craft site and constantly opening up devtools to look at Craft's Template Profiling output (Execution Time & Total Queries)?
+Have you ever wanted to know what the _average_ execution time is over a number of requests?
+Do you really want to do all that yourself, manually?

-A command-line tool for gathering Craft CMS Profiling data and reporting averages.
+Enter `craft-profile`: a command-line tool for gathering Craft CMS Profiling data and reporting averages.

 This tool is a **work in progress**.
 Expect instability and bugs.
 I plan to release this on NPM when I have time to add tests.
 If you'd like to try this tool out, great!
 I would appreciate any and all feedback - don't hesitate to open an issue.